World War II: Atomic Bomb--The Manhattan Project

 Secrecy

 The Manhattan Project was the greatest American secret of World War II.
 Even Vice President Truman was not told about it, until President Roosevelt died.
-Ironically Stalin knew about it before Truman.
+Ironically Stalin knew about it before Truman was informed.

 Soviet Penetration